DirkChristianBecker/simpleunittests/README.md

 ![Project settings](images/Build.png)

 Now we activate the plugin.
-Got to 'Project -> Project settings -> Plugins' and mark the plugin.
+Go to 'Project -> Project settings -> Plugins' and mark the plugin.

 ![Project settings](images/ProjectSettings.png)